LeonardoIasi/Extended_Admixture_Pulse/Extended_Admixture_Pulse_inferrence/README.md

 #### Parameters

-This are the parameters used for the function which fitts the simple pulse model.
+This are the parameters used for the function which fits the simple pulse model.

 ##### The path to the segment file